-The objective of The Memphis IMC Club is to help make you a safer and more competent instrument pilot.
-Here’s the flight plan for the Tuesday, October 11th, 7 PM CDT, Memphis IMC Club Meeting via Zoom.
+The objective of The Memphis IMC Club is to help each of us became a safer and more competent instrument pilot.
+Here’s the flight plan for the Tuesday, October 10th, 7 PM CDT meeting, via Zoom.